sktime/mentoring/internships/projects_2026.md

 ### Migration of `tensorflow` based models to `torch`.

-* Complete migration to `torch` for Deep learning based models.
-* Move the current implementation of DL models from `tensorflow` to `torch`.
+* Complete the migration of deep learning models from tensorflow to torch.
+See issue [sktime/#8699](https://github.com/sktime/sktime/issues/8699) for more details.
+The comment section of linked issue contains already migrated models, which can be used as a template.
+For example, [RNN classifier from sktime/#8842](https://github.com/sktime/sktime/pull/8842) and [RNN regressor from sktime/#9013](https://github.com/sktime/sktime/pull/9013)
 * Create a unified workflow with base `dataset` and `model` class.
 See issue [sktime#7598](https://github.com/sktime/sktime/issues/7598)
+* Issue [sktime/#8928](https://github.com/sktime/sktime/issues/8928) has more ideas that can be incorporated as part of advanced projects.
 * Add new models with `torch` implementation.
-* See `sktime` [issue](https://github.com/sktime/sktime/issues/8699) for more details.
+* Project 1 (advanced):
+  * task 1: migrate 2 to 4 models (of your choice) from [sktime/#8699](https://github.com/sktime/sktime/issues/8699).
+Template for migration will be provided.
+This will give you familiarity of the codebase and an entry point to think about task 2.
+  * task 2: implement some enhancements (of your choice) from issues: [sktime#7598](https://github.com/sktime/sktime/issues/7598) and [sktime/#8928](https://github.com/sktime/sktime/issues/8928).
+* Project 2 (advanced):
+  * task 1: migrate 2 to 4 models (of your choice) from [sktime/#8699](https://github.com/sktime/sktime/issues/8699).
+Template for migration will be provided.
+This will give you familiarity of the codebase and an entry point to think about task 2.
+  * task 2: implement some enhancements (of your choice) from issues: [sktime#7598](https://github.com/sktime/sktime/issues/7598) and [sktime/#8928](https://github.com/sktime/sktime/issues/8928)

-Skills: `torch`, methodology (deep learning), familiarity with training, checkpointing, interence, hubs.
+Skills: `torch`, some parts may require knowledge of torch ecosystem libraries (such as lightning, torchmetrics), methodology (deep learning), familiarity with training, checkpointing, interence, hubs.

 Getting started: migrate one `tensorflow` based model to `torch` in `sktime`.
-You can find some models [here](https://github.com/sktime/sktime/tree/main/sktime/classification/deep_learning).
+See issue [sktime/#8699](https://github.com/sktime/sktime/issues/8699) for more details.

-Expected Outcomes: Complete migration of all `tensorflow` based model to `torch` in `sktime`
+Expected Outcomes: Complete migration of all `tensorflow` based models to `torch` in `sktime`

-Difficulty:
+Difficulty: moderate

-Mentors: recreationalmath
+Mentors: RecreationalMath

-Length:
+Length: 350 hours (advanced)

 Max projects: 2